Swedens polar specialist since 1999 +46 31-333 17 30 info@polar-quest.com

 Thus, when you go ashore, we also ask that you:

-- Walk slowly, occasionally stopping to give wildlife the time and space they need.
+• Walk slowly, occasionally stopping to give wildlife the time and space they need.

-- As a general principle, keep noise to a minimum and avoid approaching birds and animals any closer than 5 meters / 15 feet; in some instances even this may be too close, so watch the birds’ and animals’ behaviour as you approach and stop, or retreat, if they show signs of disturbance.
+• As a general principle, keep noise to a minimum and avoid approaching birds and animals any closer than 5 meters / 15 feet; in some instances even this may be too close, so watch the birds’ and animals’ behaviour as you approach and stop, or retreat, if they show signs of disturbance.

-- Be aware of your location relative to your fellow visitors – making sure you do not surround animals or cut off their route to the sea.
+• Be aware of your location relative to your fellow visitors – making sure you do not surround animals or cut off their route to the sea.

-- Heed the advice of your guides; they want you to gain as much as possible from your experience while treading softly on this unique environment.
+• Heed the advice of your guides; they want you to gain as much as possible from your experience while treading softly on this unique environment.

-IAATO guidelines Avian Influenza 2023-24
+IAATO guidelines Avian Influenza 2025-26

-Since 2021 the increasing intensity of highly pathogenic avian influenza (HPAI) H5N1 outbreaks has resulted in the death of hundreds of thousands of seabirds around the world.
+around the world.
 Marine mammals, including seals and sea lions, have also been affected.

-The Antarctic community, from Antarctic Treaty parties to scientists, National Programmes and the International Association of Antarctica Tour Operators (IAATO) is concerned about the heightened risk of avian influenza arriving in Antarctica via animals migrating to and from the region.
-This could have a
+Programs, and the International Association of Antarctica Tour Operators (IAATO) is concerned about the effect of avian influenza in Antarctica, and the serious impact it could have on the local wildlife.

 Before you go